Churn

 # Customer Churn Rate

-A ratio of the total number of lost customers within the last 30 days to the current number of active customers.
+A ratio of the total number of lost subscribers within the last 30 days to the number of active subscribers at the beginning of that period.